-Effective Tuesday, April 1, 2014, the Highlands Ranch Substation will be accepting applications for new and renewal Concealed Handgun Permits on Tuesday, Wednesday, and Thursday, from 9:00 a.m .until 4:00 p.m. each day.
+Effective Monday, August 11, the Highlands Ranch Substation will be accepting applications for new and renewal Concealed Handgun Permits on Wednesdays from 9 a.m .until 4 p.m.
 The substation is located at 9250 Zotos Drive Highlands Ranch, CO 80129.

 Concealed Handgun Permits will also be accepted on Tuesday, Wednesday, and Thursday at Castle Rock.
 You will need to come to Castle Rock to pick up your permit once complete.

 New CHP Permits

-Sheriff Weaver is committed to preserving citizens’ Second Amendment rights while ensuring community safety and adhering to requirements of the law.
+Sheriff Spurlock is committed to preserving citizens’ Second Amendment rights while ensuring community safety and adhering to requirements of the law.
 The requirements set forth below strive to strike this sometimes sensitive balance.
 Please review the requirements below in order to avoid frustration and unnecessary expense.

 Concealed Handgun Permits (CHP) is the new terminology under Colorado law for what used to be called Concealed Weapons Permits, or CCW.